 Or this happens if the professional fees are so high, that the claimant would be left with very little in-hand from their settlement sum.
-The “50/50 Rule” can be found in section 347 of the act.
+The “50/50 Rule” can be found in section 347 of the Legal Profession Act 2007.

 Questions on this?
 You’re welcome to just give us a call, chat with you, or send an email to us.
 We’ll be glad to help you.
 There is no cost for the call or to speak to our lawyers, and you’re under no obligation.